Champion

 how very difficult it is to raise a cheer

-after all these fucking wasted fucking years
+after all these wasted fucking years

 and if that wasn’t something, it should have been,